luixaviles/angular2-demo/README.md

 * Two way data binding(Using `[(ngModel)]`).
 * Use of `*ngIf` and `*ngFor` into provided form.
 * Events triggering after click on a button. `(click)`
+* Use of Material Design components for Angular 2

 The app uses [Random user Generator](https://randomuser.me) to show initial data.
 This demo was presented in `Google I/O Extended` event in Cochabamba, Bolivia.